plasticbugs/mrdoarcade/README.md

 - Add animations for vertical movements of chompers
 - Add pushing animations for bad guys
 - Icon marker for "how" level was completed on "Very Good" screen
-- Wonderful screen every 10th level that shows average score per level and average time to complete each level along with score and time data for the previous level.
+- Wonderful screen every 10th level that shows average score per level along with score and time data for the previous level.

 Wish list/To do list:
 - display a 500 sign after a set of cherries has been collected